chrokh/toow-old/_sources/chapters/concrete-injected-object-composition.md

 this.flop = flop;
 ```

-Instead of saying which particular `CaesarCipher` object we will use, and instead of requiring that users of this class pass whatever parameters we need to pass on to the `CaesarCipher` cwe simply state that to run this method you must also provide a `CaesarCipher` object.
+Instead of saying which particular `CaesarCipher` object we will use, and instead of requiring that users of this class pass whatever parameters we need to pass on to the instantiation of our `CaesarCipher`s we simply state that to instantiate the `FlipFlopCaesarCipher` class you *must* provide two `CaesarCipher` objects.

 So how do we use this updated class?
 Let's try it out by passing two objects of type `CaesarCipher` upon instantiation.